ayumi-cloud/oc-security-module/browser-debug-log-files-error.md

 ## Google Chrome and Edge are creating random debug.log log files

-A bug in the latest release of Chrome, and other Chromium-based browsers, is causing random debug.log files to be created on user's desktops and other folders.
+A bug in the latest release of Chrome, and other Chromium-based browsers, is causing random `debug.log` files to be created on user's desktops and other folders.

 On October 6th, 2020, Google released Chrome 86 to the 'Stable' branch, and all users were auto-updated to this version.
 Other browsers based on Chromium, such as Brave and Microsoft Edge, also upgraded to this version around the same time.

-Since the release of Chrome 86.0.4240.75, the browser has started to create debug.log error log files on user's desktop and within other folders.
+Since the release of Chrome **86.0.4240.75**, the browser has started to create debug.log error log files on user's desktop and within other folders.

-The debug.log file is the default log file that Chromium-based browsers use when logging an error that is encountered.
+The `debug.log` file is the default log file that Chromium-based browsers use when logging an error that is encountered.

 With the latest release of the browser, a bug is causing `debug.log` files to be created with the following message: